 Help our young individuals within the Kasson-Mantorville community by teaching them to value hard work, character, and integrity; Develop a consistent and continuous improvement of baseball skills and techniques in a fun learning atmosphere;

-KMBA’s Pee Wee recreational baseball program is open to players in 3rd and 4th grade (2013-2014 school year).
+KMBA’s Pee Wee recreational baseball program is open to players going into 3rd and 4th grade.
 The program is the first KMBA program which introduces players to live overhand pitching.
 Regular baseballs will be used.
 Peewees play 2 nights a week.
 For the 1st several weeks of the season each week consists of a practice and a game.
 The practices will give instructions on the fundamentals of the game.
 All games will be 1 hour and 15 minutes long.
 The practice dates and times will be determined once the teams are set.

 Tryouts are not held for this league, but we strive to have parity amongst the teams.
 Teams are determined based on input from last year’s coaches, board members and other information provided.
 Please understand that kids and their skills can change significantly from year to year, so parity is not always achievable, but we try to do the best we can with the information provided.
 Special requests to be placed on teams with specific coaches/players will be looked at on an individual basis but may be rejected based on the integrity of the league or the reason for the request.